- Creating a new board

 - For Filtered to, select all events.

-- Split by should be set to none.
+- Make sure Split by is set to none.

-- For Starting select 7 days ago, and for Ending select now.
+- Next to Starting select 7 days ago, and next to Ending select now.

-- For with time options, leave the default value of 1 day.
+- Next to with time options, leave the default value of 1 day.

 A trailing window (the default is 1 day) specifies how far back from each data point's end time Interana looks when aggregating over events.